Assistant Managing Director

-Assistant Managing Director Microsoft Research India Microsoft Corp.
+Sriram Rajamani is Assistant Managing Director of Microsoft Research India.

 Sriram is an Adjunct Professor at the Indian Institute of Technology in Hyderabad.
-He serves on the on the editorial board of CACM.
+He serves on the editorial board of CACM.
 He co-founded the ISEC conference in India, and serves on the executive committee of the Special Interest Group on Software Engineering (SIGSE) in India.
-He co-founded the Mysore-Park workshop series, and serves as chair of its scientific board.
+He co-founded the Mysore-Park workshop series in India.